 The second course was in pathopsychology which a nurse taught.
 We learned about the different mental illnesses and the criteria for diagnosing a person with them.
 We each had to choose a fictional person with a mental illness and see if they met the criteria and diagnose them with a mental illness.
 I chose Scarlett O’Hara, the main character in Gone With the Wind, a popular novel made into a movie about how the American civil war affected her family in the southern part of the USA.
 She certainly met the criteria for a Narcissistic Personality Disorder according to DSM 3.
 (DSM is the main book that psychiatrists use to diagnose people with mental illness.)
 They define Narcissism as “A pervasive pattern of grandiosity, need for admiration, and lack of empathy.”
 The person also has to have at least five of the listed nine characteristics.
 I learned there is no treatment for someone with a personality disorder.
 I think Scarlett had all nine of the characteristics.
 My classmates laughed when I read my paper out loud because most of them had seen the movie if they had not read the mammoth sized novel at some point in their life.

-“As a father pities His children, so the Lord pities them that fear Him.
+“As a father pities His children, so the Lord pities those who fear Him.
 For He knows our frame; He remembers that we are dust.”
-Psalm 103:13-14
+Psalm 103:13-14 (NKJV)

 That first surgery was the first of two more arthroscopies (surgery with a small scope) followed by a knee replacement at age 49.
-Moral of the story: DON’T try to learn to downhill ski in your forties if you are not a gifted athlete.
-It has always been more challenging to travel ever since I started having knee surgeries.
+Moral of the story: don’t try to learn to downhill ski in your forties if you are not a gifted athlete.
+Because of steps and low toilets, I find it more challenging to travel ever since I started having knee surgeries.
 A few years later, I sold my three story home and returned to a one level home to try and spare my knees.

-I went to England on vacation with some ladies from church three weeks after that first knee surgery, and remember my 70 year old friend, Trudy, pushing ME in a wheelchair through the London airport.
+I went to England on vacation with some ladies from church three weeks after that first knee surgery, and remember my 70-year-old friend, Trudy, pushing me in a wheelchair through the London airport.
 I exchanged my house and automatic shift car with a family in England, but their car had a clutch for shifting.
-I was unable to work the clutch with my left knee until the very end of the vacation because it was still healing and painful.
+I was unable to work the clutch with my left knee until the end of the vacation because it was still healing and painful.

 I also learned that I could no longer lower myself into a bathtub, kneel, squat, jump, or run.
-I also had to give up cross country skiing, so winters in New England aren’t too much fun anymore.
+I also had to give up cross-country skiing, so winters in New England aren’t much fun anymore.
 After each surgery, I received treatment from numerous physical therapists, and we enjoyed talking “shop” after they found out that I was a nurse.
-I tried to do my post-operative exercises faithfully to get as much range of motion of my knee as possible.
+I did my post-operative exercises faithfully to get as much range of motion of my knee as possible.

-“Blessed be God, even the Father of our Lord Jesus Christ, the Father of mercies, and the God of all comfort, Who comforts us IN all our tribulation, that we may be able to comfort them who are in any trouble, by the comfort with which we ourselves are comforted of God.
-For as the sufferings of Christ abound in us, so our consolation also abounds by Christ.”
-II Corinthians 1:3-5
+“Blessed be God, even the Father of our Lord Jesus Christ, the Father of mercies, and God of all comfort, Who comforts us in all our tribulation, that we may be able to comfort those who are in any trouble, with the comfort with which we ourselves are comforted by God.
+For as the sufferings of Christ abound in us, so our consolation also abounds through Christ.”
+II Corinthians 1:3-5 (NKJV)